doycet/doycet.github.io/Masks EG - session 00.md

 * Ember, which teacher's do you think are secretly hooking up?
     * The janitor, whom everyone thinks is great, and Princess Arizella, the swashbuckling English teacher.

-* Palacene, which teacher do you think should retire.
+* Palacene, which teacher do you think should retire?
     * Selma Schwatz, the perpetually ancient school administrator know-it-all.

 * Silhouette, who do you think would make a better headmaster?